NullbitLogic/MS_SQL_Server_Setup/README.md

 EXEC SPROC_GenerateShadowTable 'Users'

-Now any insert, update, or delete actions will be inserted into the corresponding _shadow_Users table.
+Now any insert, update, or delete actions on the Users will be inserted into the corresponding _shadow_Users table.